RedisLabs/redislabs-docs/content/ri/memory-optimizations/use-better-serializer.md

 path: memory-optimizations/use-better-serializer/
 altTag: Use Better Serializer
 ---
 Redis does not have any specific data type to store the serialized objects, they are stored as byte array in Redis.
-If we are using regular means of serializing our java,python and PHP objects, they can be of larger size which will impact the memory consumption and latency.
+If we are using regular means of serializing our java,python and PHP objects, they can be of larger size which impacts the memory consumption and latency.

 ## Which Serializers to Use